Committees

 Elissa Looney, Perlo Construction

 The Forecast Breakfast is CREW Portland’s premier annual event.
 It provides a forum for an economist and real estate professionals to discuss current issues affecting the commercial real estate market and make predictions for the coming year.
-Attendance for this event usually tops 350 and draws press coverage.
+Attendance for this event tops 400 and draws press coverage.
 Committee members arrange the speakers and work with them on their presentations.

 -